9/19/24

 Before they were professionals

-Imagine that each high schoolers stands on a ladder representing their lifetime growth as an artist.
+Imagine that each high school student stands on a ladder representing their lifetime growth as an artist.
 But usually, the students can't see what's ahead of them, what potential they have to grow.
 Why not show them the stories-in-pictures below, so they can see what years of study and practice can accomplish.

 Anthony Avon - from age 16 to 24